-1. Activity I: The Academic year 2018-19. at First Parent- Teacher Association decides to allocate the Mentors for there Childs so that The mentors have constant interaction with the parents regarding their child curricular and cocurricular activities.
+1. Activity I: The Academic year 2019-20. at First Parent- Teacher Association decides to allocate the Mentors for there childs so that The mentors have constant interaction with the parents regarding their child curricular and cocurricular activities.
 2. Activity II: Later on Parent- Teacher Association decides to Students who have temporarily fallen behind in their studies or otherwise need short-term support in their learning have the right to get remedial teaching.
-Remedial teaching should be start immediately because as per the result analysis of each department shows some of the students are performing low in respective subjects.
-3. Activity III: At last Parent- Teacher Association decides with heads of departments that all students once in a semester should be sent to Field Projects on recent technology, Project guidance and internship etc.
+Remedial teaching should be start immediately because as per the result analysis of each department shows some of the students are performing low in respective subjetcs.